impactcrew/plex-desktop-widget/README.md

 1. Clone this repository
 2. Navigate to `PlexWidget/` directory
 3. Run `./build.sh` to create universal binary
-4. Copy `build/PlexWidget.app` to your Applications folder
+4. Copy `build/NowPlaying for Plex.app` to your Applications folder

 ## Requirements